COSC3020/mergesort-DJReflexive/README.md

 ## My Runtime Analysis

-First, addressing the base case where the length is equal to 0 or 1, we actuallyget a constant run time since an array that is empty or only has 1 element is already sorted.
+First, addressing the base case where the length is equal to 0 or 1, we actually get a constant run time since an array that is empty or only has 1 element is already sorted.
-However, we are going to look at the more general case wherethe length is greater than 1.
+However, we are going to look at the more general case where the length is greater than 1.

-Going into the first loop, the program will run a time complexity of $\Theta(logn)$ to divide the array into groupings and process every grouping in the array.
+Going into the first loop, the program will run with a time complexity of $\Theta(logn)$ to divide the array into groupings and process every grouping in the array.

 Then pairs of groupings are compared in the merge() method.
 The two groupings are then